datakind/new-america-housing-loss-public/README.md

 2. Click `Code` and `Download Zip` to download the code
 3. Unzip the zip file in the directory of your choice

-Then setup the FEAT environment
+Then setup the FEAT environment ...

-1Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) by selecting the installer that fits your OS version.
+1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) by selecting the installer that fits your OS version.
 Once it is installed you may have to restart your terminal (closing your terminal and opening again)
-2Build your environment:
+2. Build your environment:
    - On Mac/Linux:
-     - Open a terminal and change directory to be where you unzipped the FEAT code `new-america-housing-loss-public`
+     - Open a terminal and change directory to be where you unzipped the FEAT code, `new-america-housing-loss-public`
-     - `conda env create -f environment.yml`
+     - Run command: `conda env create -f environment.yml`
    - On Windows:
-     - In the search box bottom right, search for 'Anaconda prompt' and start it
+     - Run program 'Anaconda prompt'
-     - Change directory to be where you unzipped the FEAT code `new-america-housing-loss-public`
+     - In the prompt window, change directory to be where you unzipped the FEAT code, `new-america-housing-loss-public`
-       - `conda env create -f environment_win.yml`
+     - RUn command: `conda env create -f environment_win.yml`

 # Running FEAT